mcdba/sort_by/README.markdown

     <h1>Listing blogs</h1>
     <%= paginated_sort_table(@blogs) %>

 That's all!
-Now if I were to have more than 10 blogs there I would be given pagination icons above and below the table ["as seen here"](http://skitch.com/radarlistener/bam4m/blogs-index "as seen here").
+Now if I were to have more than 10 blogs there I would be given pagination icons above and below the table [as seen here](http://skitch.com/radarlistener/bam4m/blogs-index "as seen here").

 ## More ActionView